ten-protocol/ten-whitepaper/detailed-design/pobi.md

     competition_rollup = rollups_in_last_block[0]

     if competition_rollup.L1_Proof_Generation == target_rollup.L1_Proof_Generation and competition_rollup.nonce < target_rollup.nonce:
-       # This is more likely front-running
+        # This is possibly front-running or failure to gossip
-       partialRewardTo(competition_rollup.aggregator)
+        # All parties involved in this will make a small loss
+        partialRewardTo(target_rollup.aggregator, '50%')
+        partialRewardTo(competition_rollup.aggregator, '50%')
     else:
-       # The target has the lower nonce or is generated with a different proof, which means
+        # The target has the lower nonce or is generated with a different proof
-       # this is a coincidence.
         fullRewardTo(target_rollup.aggregator)

 elif rollups_in_target_block.size == 2:
     # Two competing rollups in the target block
     # This is not a frunt-running situation, so eventual rollups published in the next block don't matter
     rollup1 = rollups_in_target_block[0]
     rollup2 = rollups_in_target_block[1]

     if rollup1.L1_Proof_Generation == rollup2.L1_Proof_Generation:

         # According to rule #2 the competing rollups will split the reward
         if rollup1.nonce < rollup2.nonce:
-         splitRewardHigh(rollup1.aggregator)
-         splitRewardLow(rollup2.aggregator)
+            partialRewardTo(rollup1.aggregator, '80%')
+            partialRewardTo(rollup2.aggregator, '20%')
         else:
-         splitRewardLow(rollup1.aggregator)
-         splitRewardHigh(rollup2.aggregator)
+            partialRewardTo(rollup2.aggregator, '80%')
+            partialRewardTo(rollup1.aggregator, '20%')

     elif rollup1.L1_Proof_Generation > rollup2.L1_Proof_Generation:

         # According to rule #3 the rollup generated with the more recent proof gets the reward
         fullRewardTo(rollup1.aggregator)

     else:
         # According to rule #3 the rollup generated with the more recent proof gets the reward
         fullRewardTo(rollup2.aggregator)

 else:
     pass
 ```